North Dakota CarbonSAFE

 Phase 3: Site Characterization

 In the fall of 2020, the North Dakota CarbonSAFE project began Phase III of the DOE initiative.
 Phase III is a 3-year effort that covers site characterization and permitting.
-The major planned activities are the drilling of another exploratory well and conducting a geophysical survey in the area around Minnkota Power Cooperative’s Milton R. Young Station.
-The goal of these two activities is to gather various geologic data on three sandstone layers about 1 to 2 miles below the surface.
-These geologic data are needed to address the North Dakota CO2 storage facility permit applications that Minnkota Power Cooperative plans to submit to North Dakota state entities to develop a geologic site for permanent CO2 storage as part of Project Tundra.
+As part of this effort, the Energy & Environmental Research Center (EERC) and its partners drilled an exploratory well and conducted a geophysical survey in the area around Minnkota Power Cooperative’s Milton R. Young Station to fully characterize two geologic formations about 1 to 2 miles below the surface.
+These geologic data were incorporated into the North Dakota CO2 storage facility permit applications that Minnkota Power Cooperative submitted to North Dakota state entities to develop a geologic site for permanent CO2 storage as part of Project Tundra.
+The storage facility permit applications were approved by the state in January of 2022.

 North Dakota CarbonSAFE Partners